 South Orange is one of the most accessible and transparent municipal governments in New Jersey.
 Boasting an online budget visualization tool, comprehensive repository of minutes, agendas and other official documents easily searchable online, an online/mobile 311 application, restructured Board meetings with additional public comment periods, the use of the Village's website and local media to communicate more about what's happening than ever before, best practices for council meeting transparency and more, South Orange continues to set an example of how to transparent.
 Building on years of innovation, Alex's continued leadership in this field has earned recognition from state legislators, technologists as well as organizations like the New Jersey American Civil Liberties Union and the New Jersey Foundation for Open Government.
-Learn more on the Open Government page.
+Learn more about all of the transparency initiatives taken, on the dedicated Open Government page.

 Sustainability is a priority.
 Electric Vehicle chargers and ZipCar car-sharing are adjacent South Orange's downtown train station - one of the busiest in New Jersey.
 The Third and Valley project is LEED certified, the jitney shuttle's run on biodiesel, bike lanes and bike storage have been installed to encourage alternative transportation and hybrid vehicles are used in the municipal vehicle fleet.
 South Orange is a Sustainable Jersey certified community.